CAS-Atlantic/buildenv-omr/README.md

 		-------------- Docker Specific ------------------------------------

+		all
+			To build all the docker architecture

 		docker_build
 			build the omr binaries based on the flags inside a container

 		docker_native
 			build the omr binaries based on the flags inside an architecture native container

-		[x86_64 arm aarch64 i386 ppc64le s390x]
-			To build one of the diplayed Docker container for this architecture

 		clean_docker
 			delete dangling containers and images and volumes